Acne is a skin condition that causes pimples or "zits." Whiteheads, blackheads, and red, inflamed patches of skin (such as cysts) may develop.

 Acne occurs when tiny holes on the surface of the skin become clogged.
 These holes are called pores.

 Acne is most common in teenagers, but anyone can get acne, even babies.
-Hormonal changes may cause the skin to be more oily.
+The problem tends to run in families.

 Steps you can take to help your acne: